SeitaroShinagawa/FavoritePapers/summary/how_to_make_progress.md

 - [How to Write an Abstract](https://users.ece.cmu.edu/~koopman/essays/abstract.html)
 - [How to write a great research paper](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/)
 - [SPC reviewing for IJCAI 2019: FAQ](http://u.cs.biu.ac.il/~sarit/IJCAI2019/FAQ-SPC.html)
+- [Looking Our Limitations in the Eye: A Tutorial for Writing About Research Limitations in Psychology](https://psyarxiv.com/386bh/) (How to write limitation)

 ## プレゼンの仕方<a name="presentation"></a>